By Pat Ball

 “Wine is a mocker and beer a brawler; whoever is led astray by them is not wise.”
 Proverbs 20:1 (NIV)

-So many kids are being seriously hurt or dying due to drug or alcohol addiction in our community.
 When discussing this with your kids, be sure to mention that “legal” prescription drugs are as harmful as street drugs when they are prescribed for someone else.

 7. Abstaining from Sexual Activity